Build a Swale: Read Your Land’s Water Wisely

 • Stability: Avoid working on unstable banks.
 Step back slopes, use wattles, and armor spillways.

-• Mosquito control: Swales should infiltrate within a short window.
+• Mosquito control: Swales should infiltrate within 24 hours.
 If water lingers, loosen the trench bottom, add organic matter, or relocate.

 • Structures: Keep swales upslope and at a safe distance from buildings and septic systems.